11 Benefits of Using a POS System

 - Saved customer information: As important as saved payments are saved customer information, which can include loyalty program points, contact information (for service industries that take appointments), or even something as simple as calling a customer by name.

-- Self-checkout: Not everyone likes self-checkouts or ordering kiosks, but those that do appreciate the convenience and speed of DIY.
+- Self-checkout: Nearly half of shoppers between 18 and 34 years old prefer self-checkout, and most shoppers believe it makes a faster checkout process.
+Though not everyone likes self-checkouts or ordering kiosks—only 3% refuse to use them altogether—those who do will appreciate the convenience and speed of DIY.
 Self-checkouts can also help you save on labor costs.

 - Easy item lookup: Customers appreciate getting fast answers regarding the price, location, or availability of the item they need.
-POS systems let your salespeople and cashiers access this information with a few clicks or a quick barcode scan.
+POS systems allow your team to access this information with a few clicks or barcode scan.

 Many customer conveniences necessitate saving customer information.
 Be sure your POS system is well secured.
 Read our article on protecting POS data for more information and tips.